google/gsocguides/pages/mentor/25-about_this_manual.md

 **Carol Smith** (2010)

 Carol works for the Open Source Programs Office at Google administering the Google Summer of Code program.
 She has worked at Google for 5 years in a variety of positions.
 She has a degree in photojournalism from California State University, Northridge and is an avid cyclist.

 <http://www.fossygirl.com>

 **Malveeka Tewari** (2010)

 Malveeka is currently a graduate student in the CS dept at UC, San Diego.
 She participated in GSoC 2009 as a student for Systers and again as a mentor for Systers in GSoC 2010.
 She is also a member of Systers and WIC (Women in Computing) group at UC, San Diego and has helped in organizing events in her school for engaging and encouraging women in computing.
 Her favorite past times including hiking, cooking and reading books.
 She is a big fan of P.G.
 Wodehouse and Agatha Christie.

 <http://cseweb.ucsd.edu/~mtewari/>

-## 2009 Particpants
+## 2009 Participants

 **Olly Betts**

 Olly is the lead developer of the Xapian search engine library.
 He's been working on Xapian for 10 years, and makes a living as a freelance developer and consultant on Xapian-related projects.
 In GSoC, he's represented SWIG as a mentor in 2008, and a mentor and co-admin in 2009.
 Olly is originally from the UK where he studied mathematics and then computer science at Cambridge University, but now lives near Wellington in New Zealand.
 He once broke a toe falling off a cliff in Majorca.

 <http://survex.com/~olly/>